New Resolutions + New Habits = Transform Your Life.

 There’s a lot of research about habits and great reads to help you make the changes necessary to achieve your goals, including licensure.
 Once you understand the transformative power of habits and how they work, you will have the power to transform your life.

 Best Practices for the ARE 5.0 – Study Habits

-It’s mid-May, almost 5 months have passed since you made your “I’m finally going to get licensed” New Year’s resolution.
+It’s mid-February, almost 2 months have passed since you made your “I’m finally going to get licensed” New Year’s resolution.
 You’ve purchased some ARE 5.0 study materials.
 By now you have daily study sessions seamlessly integrated into your daily routine, right?
-We’re almost halfway through 2019, so you’ve logged over 200 hours of study time.
+So you’ve logged over 200 hours of study time.

 Or not.
 Life gets busy.
 There are family obligations and work responsibilities.
 Situations occur that are out of our control.
 It’s only natural to get distracted and to be preoccupied when you’re being pulled in so many different directions.

 Procrastination is the bad habit of putting off until the day after tomorrow what should have been done the day before yesterday. - Napoleon Hill

 It doesn’t help when you read about people passing all 6 exams on their first try in just three months.
 In fact, it can make you feel worse, even though logically we know that such an ambition is unrealistic for most people.

 So what is the best way to study for the ARE 5.0?
 Well, there is no one-size-fits-all solution.
 We all lead such varied and diverse lives.
 It all comes down to habits.